 Why sneeze at night?

 When we do sneeze, we also wake up.
-We usually sneeze because the mucous membranes are stimulated by allergy, odor or the impact of certain medications.
+We usually sneeze because the mucous membranes are stimulated by an allergy, an odor or the impact of certain medications.

 What to do when sneezing?